lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 [^swift-runtime]: A lot of the malleability of the Objective-C runtime has allowed to be built on top of it in the first place!

-[^typing-code-generation]: It is possible with metadata attached to the class as a description of the expected values, or with a good amount of code generation, but this isn't the same thing as being able to know what the Class of an ```@property``` is from the Objective-C runtime.
+[^typing-code-generation]: It is possible to do this by attatching data about Classes of the properties of a Class, manually or automatically (this is part of the role of [NSManagedObjectModel](https://developer.apple.com/library/mac/documentation/Cocoa/reference/CoreDataFramework/Classes/nsManagedobjectModel_Class/Reference/Reference.html)).
+However, this isn't the same thing as being able to know what the Class of an ```@property``` is from the Objective-C runtime.

 [^dynamic-typing-assignment]: I think my Pro Strong-Typing-bias is showing.
+I'm just describing one of the disadvantages of a weak type system, when there are also benefits.

-[^assertions-exceptions]: The contracts of assignment can be a good deal stronger with liberal use of assertions like ```NSParameterAssert```
+[^assertions-exceptions]: The contracts of assignment can be a good deal stronger with liberal use of assertions like ```NSParameterAssert```.

 [^dom-sax]: This is covered in more detail in the [fourth in this series]().

 [^server-processing]: You'll also have your pick of languages on the server, so you can use a language & framework that works well in this domain.
-Either way the Client App will have to consume data at some point and the App shouldn't fall over if there's a hiccup on the server.
+Either way the Client App will have to consume data at some point and the App should be fault-tolerant enough that it doesn't fall over if there's a hiccup on the server.